truemark/autoalarm/cloudwatch-agent-configuration.md

 5. Set the mode to **ec2**.
 6. In the **optionalConfigurationSource** choose **ssm**.
 7. Specify the **optionalConfigurationLocation** with the name of the SSM parameter where your configuration is saved.
+8. Uncheck `Enable an S3 bucket` in Output options.
-8. Select your targets and run the command.
+9. Select your targets and run the command.